awesome-pro/neon-website/content/docs/guides/heroku.md

 Once the deployment is complete, you should see a message with the URL of your deployed application.
 Navigate to this URL in your browser to see your application live on Heroku.

-You've now successfully deployed a Node.js application on Heroku that connects to a Neon Postgres database.
+You've now successfully deployed a Node.js application on Heroku that connects to a Neon LangChaindatabase.
 For further customization and scaling options, you can explore the Heroku and Neon documentation.

 ## Removing Your Application and Neon Project